 Hot pink is the new post-apocalyptic beige in Far Cry: New Dawn, and to help you get the wild, fluorescent fauna of Hope County looking its absolute best on PC, I’ve put together this handy Far Cry: New Dawn graphics performance guide.
-Below, you’ll find everything you need to know about how to get the best settings for Far Cry: New Dawn, as well as what you need to do in order to get that lovely 60fps frame rate from today’s best graphics cards – including the newly-released Nvidia GeForce GTX 1660 and Nvidia GeForce GTX 1660 Ti.
+Below, you’ll find everything you need to know about how to get the best settings for Far Cry: New Dawn, as well as what you need to do in order to get that lovely 60fps frame rate from today’s best graphic cards – including the newly-released Nvidia GeForce GTX 1660 and Nvidia GeForce GTX 1660 Ti.

 So, if you can’t wait to double-jump into Hope County’s newly-acquired nuclear Northern Lights with an unhinged granny in tow, then read on.

 Far Cry New Dawn PC graphics performance: The specs

 Before we dive into how to get the best settings for each individual graphics card, though, let’s take a look at Ubisoft’s minimum and recommended specs, plus what settings you might need to fiddle with if you find your PC’s struggled to keep pace with Far Cry New Dawn’s mad-cap antics.

 In terms of minimum and recommended specs for Far Cry New Dawn, Ubisoft have put together a range of configurations this time round, the minimum spec intended for those playing on Low quality at just 1280×720, while the recommended spec is what you need to play on High at 1920×1080.
 There are also two configurations for anyone playing at 4K, one targeting 30fps and the other the full 60fps.